MacMannes/stackmob-docs/sdks/ios/guides/developer.md

 ## Overview

+The iOS SDK is comprised of a tree-like structure of classes, each responsible for specific core features.

+At the very top of the tree is SMClient.
+When initializing an instance of SMClient, you provide key pieces of information about your StackMob app, including your public key, API version number, and optionally other non-default values, such as the user object schema name or password field.
+Those values are then used to initialize an internal user session and datastore component.

+You will use methods of SMClient to authenticate with the StackMob servers, using a StackMob user object username and password, or possibly Facebook or Twitter credentials.

+The iOS SDK provides two routes for persistence:

+The "Datastore API" offers simple asynchronous wrapper methods for each of the core operations: creating, reading, updating, and deleting.
+It also provides methods for performing queries, atomic increments/decrements, and related object manipulation, just to name a few.

+You can interact with the Datastore persistence layer by obtaining an instance of SMDataStore via your SMClient object.

-Core Data allows us to place a familiar wrapper around StackMob REST calls and Datastore API. iOS developers can leverage their existing knowledge of Core Data to quickly integrate StackMob into their applications.
+For developers who want a more powerful, complex persistence solution, complete with a caching and offline system, we have built a Core Data layer that sits on top of the Datastore API.
+Core Data, Apple's Persistence framework, allows us to place a familiar wrapper around StackMob REST calls and Datastore API. iOS developers can leverage their existing knowledge of Core Data to quickly integrate StackMob into their applications.

-We understand that using Core Data for persistence might be too extensive for some applications.
-For those who prefer a simple wrapper on top of the REST API, we provide the full <a href="https://developer.stackmob.com/ios-sdk/datastore-api-guide" target="_blank">Datastore API</a> as well.
+You can interact with the Core Data persistence layer by obtaining an instance of SMCoreDataStore via your SMClient object.

+Beneath each of the persistence classes there are additional helper classes used for specialized features like file storage, geolocation, and custom code.

+The push notification system is encapsulated in the SMPushClient class.
+In conjunction with the SMPushToken class, you can broadcast push notifications to other devices using your StackMob public and private key.
+SMPushClient works similarly to SMClient, but is dedicated entirely to push functionality.

+Here is a diagram showing the architecture of the iOS SDK:

+(INSERT ARCHITECTURE DIAGRAM)

+How do I know if I should use Core Data for persistence or the Datastore API directly?

+(ANSWER ME)

+The contents of this guide use the Datastore API functions for persistence.
+All equivalent operations using the Core Data persistence layer can be found in the (INSERT LINK) Core Data Integration Guide.

 In each section of this guide you may see colored boxes which are meant to highlight important information: